What Are Obliques? Your Guide to the Muscles That Actually Make Your Core Work

 Can you overtrain your obliques?

 Yes.
 Like any muscle group, they need recovery.
 Give them 24-48 hours between direct training sessions.
-At FORM50, oblique work is built into our Total Body Sculpt sessions alongside full-body programming, which reduces overtraining risk compared to hammering oblique-only workouts daily.
+At FORM50, oblique work is built into Total Body Sculpt sessions alongside full-body programming, which reduces overtraining risk compared to hammering oblique-only workouts daily.

 How long until I see results?